Automotive & Parts — Argentina

 Laws and Regulations

-Core regulations include Argentine Decree No. 779/95 (original regulatory requirements for automotive component safety), Decreto 26-2000 (basic regulation on motor vehicle safety technology), and the new import deregulation policy for motor vehicles and components released by the Argentine government in 2025.
-Technical standards are uniformly formulated by IRAM, and enterprises need to log in to the official website of the Argentine Ministry of Transport to confirm the latest regulatory revision information.
+Core regulations include Argentine Decree No. 779/95 (original automotive component safety regulatory requirements), Decreto 26-2000 (basic technical regulation for motor vehicle safety), and the new import control liberalization policy for motor vehicles and components released by the Argentine government in 2025.

 Technical Requirements